 Because many people in their 60s suffer from either high cholesterol or high blood pressure, shortness of breath is a common condition that lands them in the doctor's office, reveals Joyce Oen-Hsiao, MD, director of clinical cardiology at Yale Medicine.
 "Years of slightly elevated blood pressure (even just at a level of 155/85) and lack of exercise (because they are working so hard) causes the heart arteries and the heart to become less compliant—meaning that they are not able to relax as well as they used to," she explains.
 Because they cannot relax as well, the pressure inside the arteries, and eventually the heart, builds up.

 The Rx: The best way to avoid this is to keep your blood pressure under control as soon as you know it is starting to rise.
 Additionally, Dr. Oen-Hsiao suggests trying to do cardio exercise (walking, biking, running, etc.) regularly, noting that the American Heart Association recommends 150 minutes of moderate cardio exercise each week.
 "By doing these two things, the arteries and the heart will not stiffen as quickly," she says.
-"Also, if you are a smoker, remember that smoking raises your blood pressure about 10 points for 2 hours after you smoke a cigarette, so try to cut back on the number of cigarettes you smoke—or even try to quit!"

 For the same reasons, many people in their 60s suffer from swelling of their ankles and lower legs.
 "This is a common problem and is due to stiffening of the heart arteries and also the heart," points out Dr. Oen-Hsiao.